The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Real-world data case studies

-We availed ourselves of the New York v.
-Strauss-Kahn (NYSK) dataset to assess the correspondence between tp–idf and the Fisher's exact test scoring function on selected document retrieval and document summarization tasks.
-The NYSK dataset is a collection of $10,421$ online English news articles about a highly publicized criminal case relating to allegations that former IMF director Dominique Strauss-Kahn had sexually assaulted a hotel maid. \cite{Dermouche2014} curated the data, and it has been made publicly available for download at the UCI Machine Learning Repository website; credit~\cite{Dua2019}.
-In our comparisons below, we consistently find that tp–idf and the Fisher's exact test scoring function agree with each other significantly more than either scoring function agrees with a tp scoring function baseline.
+We assessed the correspondence between TF–IDF and the hypergeometric test scoring function on real-world dataset for selected document retrieval, summarization, and classification tasks.
+We availed ourselves of three datasets: \begin{description} \item[The New York v.
+Strauss-Kahn (NYSK) dataset:] A collection of $10,421$ online English language news articles about a highly publicized criminal case relating to allegations that former International Monetary Fund director Dominique Strauss-Kahn had sexually assaulted a hotel maid.
+The dataset, as curated by Dermouche \emph{et al.}~\cite{Dermouche2014}, has been made publicly available for download at the UCI Machine Learning Repository website~\cite{Dua2023}. \item[The Cranfield 1400 test collection:] A foundational benchmark dataset used in information retrieval research.
+It consists of $1,398$ aerodynamics article abstracts, $225$ queries, and relevance judgements for all query/document pairs.
+We analyzed a TREC XML formatted version of the data~\cite{Oussama2022}.
+The original dataset is publicly available and can be downloaded at the Glasgow Information Retrieval Group website~\cite{GlasgowIRG2023}. \item[The 20 Newsgroups dataset:] A collection comprising $20,000$ Usenet newsgroup posts on $20$ topics that is commonly used for comparing different text classification methods.
+The collection was curated by Ken Lang~\cite{Lang1995}.
+We analyzed a preprocessed version of the dataset, consisting of a subset of some $18,846$ posts, that is included in the Python library \textbf{sklearn}~1.2.2~\cite{Pedregosa2011}. \end{description} In our comparisons below, we consistently find that TF–IDF and the hypergeometric test scoring function agree with each other significantly more than either scoring function agrees with a TF scoring function baseline.
+Comparing hypergeometric test performance to state-of-the-art scoring functions is beyond the scope of this work.
+Rather, it is our aim to demonstrate that the hypergeometric test yields comparable results to those of the classical TF–IDF scoring function.